The World Day of Prayer and Action for Children: Tackling Poverty to Stop Violence Against Children

 This afternoon we will be issuing a “Dar es Salaam Declaration” committing ourselves and calling on others to inspire, act and change to end child poverty.
 In our call to action we will emphasize the need to tackle poor governance and corruption; to end violence against children; and to promote equity to give every child a fair chance to survive and thrive.

-Poverty is a huge issue, of course, and eliminating it is the centrepiece of the Millennium Development Goals.
+Poverty is a huge issue, of course, and eliminating it is the centerpiece of the Millennium Development Goals.

 There are many players involved in the fight against poverty ranging from national governments to international organizations, from the World Bank to the United Nations, from community-based organizations to multinational corporations, and from those offering micro-credits to mega projects.